fomightez/structurework/python_scripts/README.md

 #### Limitations
 For now the merged file will not have have `END` at the end like most multi-model PDB files.
 It seems that everything but the cutting-edge unrealeased Biopython had a bug that caused `END` to be placed after every model upon appending.

+The files to be merged need are specified by the ones that end in '.pdb' or '.PDB' in the specified directory.

 #### Dependencies
 Biopython and the fairly standard modules such as os, sys, and argparse.
 Written in Python 2.7.